 The push is being made by a bipartisan group of prosecutors, led by New York AG Eric Schneiderman and Ohio AG Mike DeWine, from 26 other states and territories.

-The best part is watching the blood suckers try and come up with a way to tax something that may be impossible to tax.
+The funny part is watching the pols struggle to come up with a way to tax something that may be impossible to tax.
 There are millions of sites selling these things.
 Taxing cigarettes is relatively easy.
-The distributors are licensed by the states, who put a tax man on-site.
+The distributors are licensed by the states and put a tax man on-site.
 Taxing bits of metal that can be shipped from anywhere on the planet for pennies is a different matter.
-Nicotine is an industrial chemical used in all sorts of things.
-You could tax that at the manufacturer, but then you raise prices of all sorts of other goods.
+You could tax nicotine at the manufacturer, but then you raise prices of all sorts of other goods.
 Nicotine is used in pesticide, for example, in the organic food business.
 There’s some irony.